 Now for the uncomfortable truth: for the most part it seems, online content producers may be wasting their time.
 Research suggests as much as 50% of content online goes virtually unnoticed.

-Mark Schaefer, author of The Content Code, offers the particularly grim doomsday diagnosis that we may be interacting with “content shock” – the point at which the human capacity to absorb information is capped yet the production of content is exponentially increasing.
+Mark Schaefer, the author of The Content Code, offers the particularly grim doomsday diagnosis that we may be interacting with “content shock” – the point at which the human capacity to absorb information is capped yet the production of content is exponentially increasing.
 There is simply too much out there.

 If Schaefer is correct, then online content will go much the way of Hollywood: a few viral stars and many more struggling failures.
 The research compiled by Rayson appears to bear this out.
 According to Rayson’s research in a selection of 100,000 articles pulled from a database at random, around three quarters had less than 1 external link or referring domain link.
 This seems consistent with other more independent research conducted in this field.
 According to the data, looking at the database of one million articles compiled, 50% had less than three Facebook interactions and less than three Twitter shares.

 The Hollywood analogy continues when you look at averages.
-Apparently the distribution of shares, links and interactions is not well focused around the average; the whole picture has many under performers with the occasional viral rockstar.
+Apparently, the distribution of shares, links and interactions is not well focused around the average; the whole picture has many underperformers with the occasional viral rockstar.
 You can imagine the effect that this will have on the average; according to Rayson, there are a few articles that were included in the analysis reaching millions of shares (with one even reaching upwards of 5 million) which can mislead those looking only at the average:

 (Graphic courtesy of Moz Blog, moz.com)

 So then… what are you left to do?
 Chase the dream of a viral article?
-Accept that most of what you write will not be read, and hope for to strike link/share gold at some point?
+Accept that most of what you write will not be read, and hope to strike link/share gold at some point?

-It seems part of the answer will lie in taking a sensible approach to format, as well as content.
+It seems part of the answer will lie in taking a sensible approach to format, as well as the content.

-The relationship of shares and links
+The relationship between shares and links

 We will return to this later (which will give the hungry journalists a chance to rejoice).

-These types of content aside, for the most part there does not appear to be any significant correlation between links and shares.
+These types of content aside, for the most part, there does not appear to be any significant correlation between links and shares.